 Tips and Tricks

-Here’s an overview of essential sytems you need to understand to master PvP including Resolve and Cleansing as well as some general tips and strategies.
+Here’s an overview of essential systems you need to understand to master PvP including Resolve and Cleansing as well as some general tips and strategies.

 Resolve is a system that mitigates the effect of impairing/crowd control abilities on a player.
 Even as a healer you need to understand how resolve works, how it will affect you and how your stun, CC (crowd control/mezz) and knockback (all CC effects) will affect resolve.
 When you stun, CC or use a knockback your opponent it will fill up their white bar incrementally.
 Once their bar is full they are immune to stun’s, CC’s and knockbacks for a short duration until their white bar gets reset to zero.
 The resolve bar appears under the character name.